 One of the most popular trends in event decor for the last decade has been "up lighting."
 Up lighting is the use of lighting fixtures to add highlighted splashes of color through out an event space or wedding venue.
 These fixtures can create almost any color in the visible spectrum and can be calibrated to match the colors of your wedding reception theme.
 With the introduction of LED (light emitting diode) fixtures in the early 2000's, up lighting became a popular trend and also a popular add on service for many wedding venues, wedding DJs, and wedding photographers.
 Why?
 Because it looks great!
+It will make your wedding photos stand out and pop!
 Be aware however that not all uplighting is created equal.
 Let's take a look at what up lighting is, how much of it you need for your event, and how to tell the good from the bad.

 Want to get pricing or learn more about our up lighting offerings?